spudi00/arch-niri-hyprland/README.md

 # 🖥️ Arch Linux Setup

-Personal setup guide for getting an Arch system up and running — packages, mounts, and essentials.
+Personal setup for getting an Arch system up and running — packages, mounts, and essentials.

 ---